SublimeText/VintageEx/README.rst

 * Linux (less good)
 * OSX (worst)

-VintageEx aims to be completely cross-platform.
+VintageEx aims at full cross-platform compatibility.
 Presently, wost command will work fine on all three OSes as long as they don't interact with shells.

 Overview
 ========